 - CMC-Complaints – we specify our requirements in our at DISP 1.10, including complaints reporting rules 1.10.1R(3)(b) and DISP 1 Annex 1AB Claims management complaints and redress return form.

 How to submit your return

 CMCs that registered for temporary permissions (TP) only, as well as firms with existing FCA regulated activities, can submit their return if they registered for claims management temporary permissions.
-There are 2 main steps:
+There is 1 main step:

 You can find more information about the requirements in our Handbook.
 Please see DISP TP 1.1 Transitional Provisions Table at paragraphs 47 R(2) and R (3).

 The reporting requirements have strict time limits under our rules.
 Generally, if your firm does not meet these, you will be charged an administrative fee of £250.

 If your firm does not submit the information required, we may take enforcement action.
 In some circumstances this might result in you losing your permission to carry out regulated activities.

 We will email the principal user’s email address in the system.
 It is your/their responsibility to make sure this address is up to date.